Squamish Bike Guide: Diamond Head Zone

 Diamond Head Zone

 This area is located above Quest University along the Garibaldi Park Forest Service road above the Garibaldi Highlands subdivision.
 It is one of the best-known areas for riding in Squamish, made famous by the construction of the popular trail Half Nelson.
 There is a massive variety of trails in this area with easy access to an enormous network.
 All varieties from flow to technical to steep and gnarly can be found here.
-Parts of the zone are serviced by bike shuttles making it a popular place for riding downhill laps.
 There are three main arteries to access the trails here: Legacy Climb (Stl'lhalem Sintl'), Ring Creek Access Road and Garibaldi Park Road.

 Parking, as well as bike tools and a porta-potty, can be found at the Squamish Adventure Hub located on Garibaldi Park Road above Quest University.
 Secondary parking is available a bit farther up the Garibaldi Park Road at the bottom of Half Nelson near the Ring Creek Access Road.
 Additional parking can be found around Quest University and the surrounding neighbourhood. **Please obey all street parking signage.**

 Corners with a view in the Diamond Head Zone | Photo: @goose_liver_pate

 The trails in this zone are intermediate to difficult.
 For those looking to do a bike packing trip, the trail to nearby Elfin Lakes in Garibaldi Provincial Park is a long but rewarding ride.
 The return distance is 21km but feels longer due to the rocky terrain.
 The trail is usually clear of snow by mid-July.